postman-cs/cs-cli/README.md

 You'll see progress messages like "Downloading transcripts..."
 When it's done, check your Desktop - you'll find a new folder with your customer's name (like `ct_postman`).

 **"What if it says 'No customers found'?"**
-Make sure you're logged into Gοng in Firefox first.
+Make sure you're logged into Gοng first.
 The tool can only see data you have access to.

 **"Where do the files go?"**
 Always on your Desktop!
 Each customer gets their own folder: `ct_postman`, `ct_stripe`, etc. Easy to find, easy to share.